 Degree Requirements

-Students interested in the Interdisciplinary Medical Sciences degree should declare one of the three major options upon admission to the University and work with academic advisors in the IMS Advising Office to ensure appropriate course selection.
+Students interested in the Interdisciplinary Medical Sciences Program should declare one of the three major options upon admission to the University and work with academic advisors in the IMS Advising Office to ensure appropriate course selection.
 Entering freshmen should consult It's All Academic for recommended liberal studies courses that meet the University Liberal Studies and graduation requirements.

 NOTE: Many of the core and upper level courses in the IMS degree have pre-requisites.
 Pre-calculus, trigonometry, and general psychology are required as they are pre-requisite courses for many of the IMS core and major course requirements.